Uninett/Argus/docs/reference/htmx-frontend.rst

 start_time
     :From: start_time
     :Name: start_time
+    :Description: When the incident started, fixed width.

+narrow_start_time
+    :From: start_time
+    :Name: start_time
-    :Description: When the incident started.
+    :Description: When the incident started, width depends on date format.

 ticket
     :From: ticket_url